Skip to main content

 WebsiteNotify online→

 After a eToro account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
-Solely-owned accounts require the estate's representative to contact eToro's Customer Support / Legal Requests (no dedicated estates team) at 1-888-271-8365 with the proper legal authority documents.
+Solely-owned accounts require the estate's representative to contact eToro's Customer Service Center ticket ("Account Details" > "Account Details - other") — eToro has no estates department and publishes no claims phone line with the proper legal authority documents.

 Death claim process